 The signature feature of The Climate Impact Lab’s website is their first-of-its-kind Climate Impact Map—a data visualization tool that displays historic and projected temperature across multiple timeframes and scenarios.
 We collaborated with The Lab’s data science team to explore ways to effectively present their global data generated in a statistics engine built on The R Project and Python.
 Using D3, Mapshaper and TopoJSON, the end-product is a map that empowers audiences to visually explore The Lab’s landmark research on climate change and economic impact through various lenses and timescales.

 They're not valuable insights if you can't see them clearly.

 Analyzing data demands being able to distinguish between nuanced differences—especially the type of high-resolution, granular data that The Climate Impact Lab generates.
 With nearly 5% of the world’s population (and almost 8% of men) having some form of color vision deficiency, we made sure that The Lab’s research was accessible to everyone; testing and refining the brand’s color to ensure that visualizations such as pattern-driven choropleth maps are accessible to audiences with any of the eight major types of color blindness.

 Our Client's Experience

-“Constructive has been a great partner, both in designing our brand and in developing our complex data visualization projects.
-Their ability and willingness to dive deep into the content and context of our work sets them apart—and is a big reason why they deliver successful results.”
+“Constructive is a great strategic and creative partner, both in designing our brand and in creating our complex data visualization projects.
+Their ability and willingness to dive deep into the content and context of our work, and to make complex ideas accessible is what sets them apart—and is a big reason why they deliver such successful results.”